airalab/scale-embed/README.md

 - Encoding and decoding with explicit `scale_result_t` error codes — never aborts, asserts on user input, throws, or silently truncates.
 - Byte-for-byte compatible with the official Rust `parity-scale-codec` implementation.

-## Non-goals

-`scale-embed` does not parse runtime metadata, implement Substrate RPC, build extrinsics, sign payloads, implement SS58, or implement cryptography.
-It has no required C++/STL/exceptions/RTTI dependency and performs no internal heap allocation.

 ## Build